SimoNonnis/Robot2/demo/content-draft.md

 ##About Me

+I'm Simon Nonnis, a frontend developer.
+Robot2 is my tiny website where I talk breafly about me and my most relevant work.

+I've been building websites from 2009, freelancing until 2013 when I felt the need to work in a totally different environment and joined the [Ignite Team](http://www.ignitehospitality.com/about/ "ignitehospitality.com").
+I've worked there for 2 years, learning to build mobile first, responsive websites with wordpress.
+I was never a fan of frameworks and premium themes so I've built from scratch my own WP theme, [ZeroWPTheme](https://github.com/SimoNonnis/ZeroWpTheme/blob/master/README.md "View on Github "), that was quickly adopted as a foundation for every new project.

 Web development is not all that much about coding, but often is about of figuring things out, getting in a mood to solving a small problem after the other;
 sometime is coded related sometime is just doing research about tooling, sometime you get stucked and your